 7. Annual Statement (1098 / 1099 Package)

-Year-end tax documentation for borrowers (Form 1098 mortgage interest) and investors (1099-INT, 1099-MISC where applicable).
-Compliance and tax reporting in one package.
+Year-end tax documentation for borrowers (Form 1098 mortgage interest) and investors (1099-INT, 1099-MISC where applicable) packages compliance and tax reporting together.
+For a complete breakdown of which form applies in which situation, see 1098 vs. 1099-INT: The Private Mortgage Tax Reporting Guide.

 - Aggregates twelve months of interest, principal, and escrow activity